MeghaGajbhiye/PSFT-Workshop/IAM Lab - Best Practices/LabGuide-IAM.md

 This VCN will contain all of the other assets that you will create during this set of labs.
 In real-world situations, you would create multiple VCNs based on their need for access (which ports to open) and who can access them

-## **Step 6:** Create Windows Instance

-In this lab exercise, Windows node was removed from the topology to keep the provisioning process short and simple.
-If you want to provision Windows instances as part of an environment at a later point in time, you can do so easily.